rorybennett/Ultrasound-Data-Capture/README.md

 - The program now stores the frames and IMU data in memory while recording, and when the recording is finished all the in-memory data is saved to disk.
 This was done to increase the speed at which frames could be grabbed (write operations tend to be quite slow) but it also results in a much higher memory usage.
-  Do not run a recording for too long, otherwise the system will run out of available RAM.
+  Do not run a recording for too long, otherwise the system will run out of available RAM (depending on available memory).
 Try and keep recordings below 1 to 2 minutes.
 - Recordings are now saved in a separate process, so the main screen can continue to operate as normal while the data is being saved.
+- The IMU that was used during this project becomes incredibly unstable in a hospital environment, with more than half the data being lost during a recording.
+A USB connection to the IMU can circumvent this, without changing how the program is used (USB serial connections show up in the Bluetooth connection pop-up).

+# Problems

 - As of 03/Mar/2023 there is a memory leak when the video signal is 1920x1080.
 It has something to do with the MJPG format of the OpenCV class.
+- ~~As of 01/Aug/2022 the plotting should be disabled when recording a signal.~~ This has been fixed.
+The plotting is now initially disabled and takes place on a separate process to the main process.
+The orientation plot is displayed in a new window when enabled.
+This has removed the need for blit and should no longer slow the frame grabbing down.